 The vaccines are currently available to everyone aged 6 months and older.
 Once you have decided to get the vaccine, there is no need to wait until a particular time in your pregnancy.
 It is considered safe during all three trimesters.

 When in doubt, ask your provider.
 Healthcare might look a little different during the pandemic, but it’s still essential.
-And you should know that the COVID-19 vaccines are free to everyone regardless of insurance status.
+And you should know that the COVID-19 vaccines are free to everyone regardless of insurance status until at least May 11th, 2023.

 Should I get the COVID-19 booster?

-Everyone who is ages 5 and older, including those who are pregnant, breastfeeding, trying to get pregnant now, or might become pregnant in the future, should get a booster shot.
+Everyone who is aged 6 months and older, including those who are pregnant, breastfeeding, trying to get pregnant now, or might become pregnant in the future, should get a booster shot.
 An Omicron specific booster is likely to be available in the fall of 2022.
-Omicron specific boosters are now available for people age 12 and older who have completed their initial vaccination series.
+Omicron specific boosters are now available for people ages 6 months and older who have completed their initial vaccination series.

 Any recent updates I should know about?